 Note that payroll costs will be processed by taking an extract from the payroll system (Resource Link).
 During Realisation the contents of the file received will need to be reviewed to determine transformation details which will need to be carried out to facilitate the correct assignments on the posting into Finance and Controlling.
 It is assumed that this transformation will be carried out in Excel and the journal upload template populated.

-A direct interface between Resource Link and SAP will be considered during realisation to further enhance this process and has been noted as a gap.
+A direct interface between Resource Link and SAP will be considered during realisation to further enhance this process and has been noted as an enhancement on the WRICEF tracker (EN558).

+Document Splitting

+Document splitting functionality will allow fully balanced balance sheets at a level lower than company code.

+Although there is currently no requirement to have this functionality, this has not been ruled out as a potential future requirement so it will be activated with basic configuration to allow account postings.

 Bank Statement Process Overview (FIN-07.01)